XilinxCannonFodderTeam/stupidhome/README.md

 - Remove the device
 - Unlock & Lock
 - See what is happening in front of your smart lock with streaming
-- Get notified when stranger is approaching your smart lock
+- Get notified when a stranger is approaching your smart lock

 You can explore the corresponding function in the code.